-The German standard for for digital accessibility
+The German standard for digital accessibility

 Barrierefreie-Informationstechnik-Verordnung (BITV) represents Germany’s federal ordinance on barrier-free information technology.
 Simply put, the German regulation for accessible information technology.

 Barrier-Free Information Technology Ordinance (BITV), as a German standard, moves to guarantee unrestricted access to information and communication technology by people with different types of disabilities.
 The first version of the Ordinance- BITV 1.0 was first issued in 2002.
-At the time, BITV was based on Web Content Accessibility Guidelines (WCAG 1.0) and authorized public-facing websites and web applications to be accessible to persons with disabilities by December 31, 2005.
+At the time, BITV was based on Web Content Accessibility Guidelines (WCAG 1.0) and authorized public-facing websites and web applications accessible to persons with disabilities by December 31, 2005.

 BITV was refreshed and updated on September 12, 2011, to BITV 2.0.
 It now adopts a more updated gold standard for web content accessibility- WCAG 2.0 to make websites perceivable, operable, understandable, and robust for people with disabilities.
 The most updated BITV ordinance covers websites, mobile applications, electronically supported administrative processes, and web-based and non-web-based applications.

 With Accessi, you don’t have to be an accessibility expert to be compliant with BITV.

 Like in the U.S with Section 508 and EN 301 549 in Europe, the BITV 2.0 will ensure public organizations, intending agencies, and agencies of public organizations are encouraged to prioritize the BITV test (accessibility testing) early as a proactive measure to achieve BITV 2.0 compliance efficiently.

 - increase your chances of working with Germany federal government agencies

 - Help you serve a wider audience